chrisayyildiz/TfL-Accessibility-Dashboard/README.md

 ## The Problem

-For many passengers with accessibility needs, being informed about a station's step-free status is esential.
-All too often people find out lifts are out of service only when they reach the station, delaying their journey's and causing undue stress.
+For many passengers with accessibility needs, being informed about a station's step-free status is a hassle.
+All too often people only find out lifts are out of service when they reach a station, delaying their journey and causing undue stress.

 Watch the video below: